Table of Contents Show

 While considering your loan application, your credit score will be a major consideration for lenders.

-The approval process for a home loan might be lengthened and the interest rate provided increased if your credit score is low.
+The approval process for a home loan might be lengthened, and the interest rate provided might increase if your credit score is low.

 2. Your salary: